What to Do If Your Scholarship is in Jeopardy

 Your parents get a raise that puts them in a new tax bracket and therefore disqualifies you for financial need based aid

 - The school you’re attending offers less scholarships to second- through fourth-year students than they do for freshmen

 - A coach or teacher has deemed your skills or talents insufficient to continue receiving a non-academic scholarship.

-A natural first reaction to being blindsided by a revocation would be panic.
+A natural first reaction to being blindsided by a revocation of scholarship funds would be panic.
 But shutting down is not the answer.
 There are a number of things you can do to help yourself out.